Tools for Getting Un-stuck

 Inviting Your Demons in for a Tea Party

 Here I am again.
-Triggered by the same upsets, blaming others, avoiding things, pushing people or experiences away with judgment, or worse, desperately distracting myself, or desperately chasing things - outstanding success, perfection, notoriety, wealth - as if they are going to make us unstoppably happy.
-I know I've got sensitivities - 'hot buttons' - things that set me off, that make me behave in ways I don't feel good about, that make a mess of things, of relationships.
+Triggered by the same upsets, blaming others, avoiding things, pushing people or experiences away, desperately chasing things - outstanding success, perfection, notoriety, wealth, popularity - as if they are going to make me eternally happy.
+I know I've got sensitivities - 'hot buttons' - things that set me off, that make a mess of things.

 I feel powerless in its presence.
 Trapped.
 Unable to respond maturely or skillfully.
-It's like it's got me in its grip.
+It's like it takes over me.
 Sometimes I think I've grown out of it, but then a certain situation arises and - boom!
 Here I am again, at its mercy.